fvilarinho/akamai-lke-vlan-join/README.md

 built-in VLANs or VPCs in the Linode Kubernetes Engine (LKE).
 This feature is planned for release in the LKE Enterprise offering in late 2025.

-Meanwhile the LKE doesn't support built-in VLANs or VPCs, you can automate the addition of a VLAN in the LKE nodes using project.
+Meanwhile, you can isolate the LKE cluster, automating the attachment of a VLAN in the nodes using this project.

 ## 2. Maintainers
 - [Felipe Vilarinho](https://www.linkedin.com/in/fvilarinho)